aws-samples/redshift-immersionday-labs/lab8/README.md

 * Amazon Ion

 **Complex Data Types**

-*Struct* - this type allows data to be grouped multiple values of any type together into a new type.
+*Struct* - this type allows multiple values of any type to be grouped together into a new type.
 Values are identified by a *Field Name* and *Field Type*.
 In the following example, the *Name* field is a struct which has two nested fields of the *string* type.

 ```
 {Name: {Given:"John", Family:"Smith"}}